The-AVR/AVR-2022/content/en/software/connecting-to-the-jetson/_index.md

 ---
 title: "Connecting to the Jetson"
 weight: 1
-descrription: "This pages goes over different methods you can use to login to your Jetson"
+description: "This pages goes over different methods you can use to login to your Jetson"
-draft: true
 ---

 You'll need to login to your Jetson many times to setup and run software.